levinas/francisella_project/README.md

 SL       | 10 | 0/0 |  0/1 | 298 (0.016%) |

 Each isolate is associated with two paired-end libraries.
-The number of SNPs estimated through read mapping is shown in the format of "# raw SNPs / filtered SNPs".
+The number of SNPs estimated through read mapping is shown in the format of `# raw SNPs / filtered SNPs`.
 The minimum fraction for filtered SNPs is 0.3.

 ### Analysis